 When it comes to the molar concentration of the solution, the chemical compound that makes up the largest percentage of the solution is known as the solvent.
 Any of the chemicals mixed with the solvent are referred to as solutes.
 Solutes can be solids, liquids, or gases.
 As an example, the atmosphere is approximately 78% nitrogen, making it the solvent.
 Meanwhile, it is approximately 21% oxygen and 1% carbon dioxide and other gases.
 These other gases are solutes.

-The concentration or molarity of a given solute has the following definition: the amount of moles of solute per given liter of solution.
+The concentration or molarity of a given solute has the following definition: the number of moles of solute per given liter of solution.

 To put that another way: molarity = mol solute/L of solution.
 The molarity of a solution has units.
 These units are given as mol/liter, which is typically abbreviated as just “M”.
 The molar concentration of a solute is frequently represented with brackets around the solute’s chemical formula, like this: [Cl-].
 [Cl-] is the number of chloride ions in a solution.
 Knowing the molar concentration of a solution allows chemists to convert between the solute’s moles (mass) and the solution’s volume.